zzhangjii/learning-library/ApplicationIntegration-labguide.md

         to display the list of integrations that can be added to the model.

-        - Select your *CreateNewOrder* integration and *drag it on top of* the *Yes flow* in your model and *drop it there*.
+        - Select your *CreateNewOrder* integration and drag it on top of the *Yes* flow in your model and *drop it there*.
 The *Create new order* integration activity appears in the model:

           ![](./media/image80.png)

           Figure 72: Adding an Integration to a Process Model

-      - Double-click the Create new orde*r
-    <span class="underline">label</span>* to edit it.
+      - Double-click the *Create new order* label to edit it.
 Replace that text
     with: *Create Order*.

-      - Like we did for the other activities in the model, we need to use the data mapper to map the Input and Output fields for it so it has the data it needs to perform the database insert operation:
+      - Like we did for the other activities in the model, we need to use the data mapper to map the Input and Output fields for this integration so it has the data it needs to perform the database insert operation:

         -  Click on the new *Create Order* activity to view its popup menu.
     Click the *hamburger menu* option and select the *Open Data Association* option.
 The familiar data mapper appears.
 Notice that the *Input* mapping area is displayed by default.

-        - On the source side (the left side), under RequestEvaluation, *expand the Data Object / evaluateFormDataObject hierarchy* to see the data as it is displayed on the regional manager’s EvaluateForm.
+        - On the source side (the left-side), under *RequestEvaluation*, expand the *Data Object / evaluateFormDataObject* hierarchy to see the data as it is displayed on the regional manager’s EvaluateForm.

-        - On the target side (the right-side), expand the *body* to see the data fields that your CreateOrder integration expects.
+        - On the target side (the right-side), expand the *body* to see the data fields that your *Create Order* integration expects.

         - Map the fields for the Input to the Create Order integration activity as shown below.
 Notice that some casting (data conversion) needs to be done.
-You’ll use the *string()* function to convert the date data type to string.
-The *int()* function is used to convert the decimal data to integers.
+You’ll use the *string()* function to convert the *date* data type to *string*.
+The *int()* function is used to convert the *decimal* data to *integer*.
 To implement these functions, do the drag and drop mapping as you have done before and then click in the cells (highlighted below) to add the *int* and *string* function calls and to surround the data field with